MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-embedded-data-source.md

 - Shared .rdl: You need build permissions assigned for each user viewing the report at the dataset level
 - Shared app: You need build permissions assigned for each user viewing the report at the dataset level
-- .rdl in same workspace as dataset (different user): Supported RDL in different workspace as dataset (different user)	- You need build permissions assigned for each user viewing the report at the dataset level
+- .rdl in same workspace as dataset (different user): Supported
+- .rdl in different workspace as dataset (different user):You need build permissions assigned for each user viewing the report at the dataset level
 Role level security	- You need build permissions assigned for each user viewing the report at the dataset level to have it enforced.

 Apps/App Workspace (New Experience)